AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

 Learning Manager allows you to gather feedback for a course from learners.
 It is also possible to gather feedback about learners using Learning Manager.
 To solicit feedback, you must first configure L1 and L3 types of feedback.

 L3 feedback is the feedback that a manager provides about a learner.
-You can use this type feedback to track learners’ performance over time.
+You can use this type feedback to track learners' performance over time.
 L1 feedback is the feedback that a learner provides about a course.
 This type of feedback helps an administrator gather direct feedback about a course.

 As an administrator, you can configure the feedback settings globally.
 To do so, follow this procedure:

-1.

-   In the Learning Manager Home page, click ****[!UICONTROL Settings]****.
+1. In the Learning Manager Home page, click **[!UICONTROL Settings]**.
 1. In the left pane, click **General**.
-1. `To configure L1 feedback, click the`****[!UICONTROL L1 Feedback]**** `tab.
+1. To configure L1 feedback, click the`****[!UICONTROL L1 Feedback]**** `tab.
 You see the options to configure one mandatory question and several optional questions.
 These are the questions that a learner views while provide feedback after completing a course.
-The questions are worded as statements so that learners can select their response on a scale of 1 to 5.`
+The questions are worded as statements so that learners can select their response on a scale of 1 to 5.

-   `The first part of the L1 feedback is a mandatory question on how it is for a learner to recommend this course to a friend or a colleague.`
+   The first part of the L1 feedback is a mandatory question on how it is for a learner to recommend this course to a friend or a colleague.

    ***Note: You cannot edit or modify the mandatory question.***